nordic-institute/X-Road-development/WORKFLOW.md

 12.2.9 Documentation

 - Has the documentation been updated?
-- Is the documentation in correct format?
+- Is the documentation in correct format as specified in [X-Road Formatting & Style Guide](https://github.com/vrk-kpa/xroad-joint-development/blob/master/FormattingStyleGuide.md)?
+Are the sources of pictures provided?

 12.3 Pull requests are generally reviewed and accepted on first-come, first-served (FCFS) basis.